acheng416/FoodCalc---Java/README.md

 ###### Idea:
 My brother once asked me to give him a recommended diet because he was too lazy to calculate macro-nutrients for each meal.
-Instead of manually giving him the best diet I can think of for every day of the week, I decided to utilize what I learned from my previous linear optimization class to do it instead.
+Instead of manually giving him the best diet I can think of for every day of the week, I decided to utilize what I learned from my previous linear optimization class to do so instead.

 1. **What I needed figure out**:
    * How to implement the algorithmns from class into Java